-Fig. 10.3 gives you an idea of how to remove the plastic cover on the shower sump.
+Fig. 10.4 gives you an idea of how to remove the plastic cover on the shower sump.
 While no maintenance is required on the pump itself, you do need to ensure that the holding tank is clean and free of debris for the operation to be functional.
-(See OEM packet that comes with owner's manual packet)

-10.5.4 Holding Tank
+10.5.4 Holding tanks

-The holding tank must be cleaned or pumped out when it becomes nearly full.
-There are two methods for removing waste from the holding tank, either by pumping overboard in coastal waters, or by dockside pump-out at a waste facility.
+The holding tanks must be cleaned or pumped out when it becomes nearly full.
+There are two methods for removing waste from the holding tanks, either by pumping overboard in coastal waters, or by dockside pump-out at a waste facility.